 you selected the 7 and 8 of diamonds as your hand, you would see that the King and

 4 of clubs represents the next weaker hand.
 Clicking on that would scroll over and

 show the 7 and 9 of clubs are the next weakest, etc. Using this information will

-allow you to understand just where you favorite hand rests and bring clarity about
+allow you to understand just where your hand rests and bring clarity about

 why a pair of deuces is not much better than queen-deuce suited pre-flop versus a random hand.

 - You specifiy a starting hand as two suited or unsuited cards and the actual